-Described as one of the civil engineering wonders of the modern world, the Snowy Scheme consists of nine power stations, 16 major dams, 80 kilometres of aqueducts and 145 kilometres of interconnected tunnels.
+Described as one of the civil engineering wonders of the modern world, the Snowy Scheme consists of eight power stations, 16 major dams, 80 kilometres of aqueducts and 145 kilometres of interconnected tunnels.

-The Snowy Scheme consists of nine power stations, including two that are underground.
+The Snowy Scheme consists of eight hydro power stations*, including two that are underground.

 Tumut 3 Power Station is a pumped-hydro facility which is capable of generating and pumping by recycling water between Talbingo Reservoir and Jounama Pondage.
 It was the first major pumped-hydro plant built in Australia and remains the largest such facility in Australia today .